For an eco-friendly home.

 What’s the flooring buying process?

-Come in and see the cork for yourself.
+Come in to our Nufloors location and see the cork for yourself.
 Our team of sales associates will help you select the perfect flooring for your home.
 Be sure to bring furniture swatches of fabric, bedspreads, wallpaper and paint that will be in the room.

 Free In-home estimate.